lsolbach/MDAGenerator/doc/MetaModel.md

 ModelRepository Meta Model
 ==========================
 This is description of the meta model of the model repository.
-The UML model of the ModelRepository MetaModel is located in the `model` directory.
+The UML model of the ModelRepository meta model is located in the `model` directory.
 You can use a recent version of the free ArgoUML to view it.